redis/redis-doc/docs/install/install-redis/install-redis-on-linux.md

    {{< highlight bash  >}}
    redis-cli ping
    {{< / highlight  >}}
-   If the connection is succesfful you get a `PONG` in response.
+   If the connection is succesfful you get `PONG` in response.

 ## Install from Snapcraft